likaiucas/DragOSM/README.md

   We introduce the *alignment token* concept and formulate historical label correction as a two-step interactive dragging process for off-nadir images, solving the mismatch between outdated labels and current imagery.

 - **Denoising Training & Inference Scheme:**
   DragOSM uses dynamic Gaussian noise to simulate label displacements during training and learns to iteratively denoise and align annotations.
+DragOSM interprets the positional perturbation of OSM labels as a Gaussian process centered at the ground truth, rather than starting from structureless noise as in diffusion-based approaches.
+During multi-step inference, the correction process is modeled as the cumulative effect of Gaussian process differences.

 - **ReBO: A New Benchmark Dataset:**
   We curated the Repairing Buildings in OSM (ReBO) dataset with over 179,000 buildings and detailed instance-level polygon corrections (roof, footprint, OSM) across 41 cities.